More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 \subsubsection{Survey Organization}

 The first page of the survey contains the informed consent form, explaining the general objective of the study, how the data will be collected and processed, and compliance with GDPR.
 Proceeding the survey requires the confirmation of all mandatory consent statements, and an optional checkbox allows entry into a lottery for a movie ticket.
-Once consent is obtained, participants respond to demographic questions and questions regarding their social media habits and privacy awareness.
-We constructed privacy awareness questions to understand individual privacy preferences in general.
+Once consent is obtained, participants respond to demographic questions and questions about their social media habits and privacy awareness.
+The privacy awareness questions included four brief items to understand individual privacy preferences in general.
+Following the approach of Hoyle et al.~\cite{hoyle2020privacynorms}, we opted for a short scale with minimal burden on respondents rather than a full psychometric scale such as the IUPUC~\cite{malhotra2004internet}.
 Following this, participants complete three sections, each focusing on a different foreground PSO.
-In total, the survey contains 50 questions, all of which require a response to proceed, except for the optional open-text fields.
+In total, the survey contains 50 mandatory questions, except for the optional open-text fields.
 We should note that we do not evaluate whether individuals with stronger privacy preferences are more likely to perceive PSOs as private (i.e., less comfortable sharing them online).
 Our focus is on the \emph{effect of context} rather than individual privacy awareness.
-Moreover, prior work~\cite{hoyle2020privacynorms} has shown that higher privacy awareness is often associated with perceiving visual content, and attributes shape information sharing behaviors~\cite{Belanger2016Privacy}.
+Moreover, previous work~\cite{hoyle2020privacynorms} has shown that higher privacy awareness is often associated with perceiving visual content, and attributes shape information sharing behaviors~\cite{Belanger2016Privacy}.
 Nevertheless, we acknowledge that the reported comfortability levels may vary depending on the privacy awareness of the participants.
 Individuals with stronger privacy concerns might rate PSOs as less comfortable to share, while those with lower awareness may perceive the same objects as less sensitive.